weskerfoot/bento_box_controller/README.md

-### Solar powered plant watering
+### Bambu Printer air filter controller

 This is the code for my air filtration control system.
+It is designed to integrate with a Bambu printer and control an air filtration system, e.g. a Bento Box air filter

 It uses two sensors, one for air temperature and humidity, and one for VOCs.
 The temperature/humidity sensor is used to calibrate the VOC sensor.